ToasterPanic/allgit/README.md

 # Allgit

-### Allgit serves raw files from Github, Gitlab, and Gitea, but with the proper Content-Type headers.
+### Allgit serves raw files from Github and Gitlab, but with the proper Content-Type headers.
 **NOTE:** Allgit will not send proper Content-Type headers for HTML files, unless your repository is specifically approved.

 ## Usage